Contractor Agreement (Individual)

 Important points to consider when hiring a contractor:

 - Does the work you require involve the need for a contractor?
-Or rather, should they work as an employer?
+Or rather, should they work as an employee?
 It is best to take numerous factors into consideration such as whether the work will only be required for a short period of time.

 - When considering the person for the job, be sure to interview carefully.
 This can involve video conferencing to make sure that the contractor is skilled for the job and best suited to work with your business.